-4.3.
-Shock decomposition
+4.3 Shock Decomposition

 Since the estimated model fits the data reasonably well, we use it to determine the sources of China's business cycles.
-Table 4 reports the variance decomposition of the forecast errors at business cycle frequencies.
-As shown in Table 4, capital quality shocks explain more than 25 percent of the variance in nonresidential investment, and explain a large fraction of the variance in net worth, nonresidential loans, bank leverage and inflation at business cycle frequencies, between 20 and 31 percent.
+Table 4 reports the decomposition of the variance of the forecast errors at business cycle frequencies.
+As shown in Table 4, capital quality shocks explain roughly 11 and 28 percent of the variance in consumption and nonresidential investment, respectively, and explain a large fraction of the variance in net worth, nonresidential loans, leverage and inflation at business cycle frequencies, between 16 and 32 percent.
 But, the contribution of capital quality shocks to the variance in housing and labor quantities is small.
-Housing demand and supply shocks together explain a significant portion of the variance in most variables, indicating that the housing market is at the center in driving the China's business cycles in our sample period.
+Housing demand and supply shocks together explain a significant portion of the variance in all variables, indicating that the housing market is at the center in driving the China's business cycles in our sample period.
 LTV shocks and labor supply shocks also play an important role in the China's business cycles.
-In particular, LTV shocks explain more than 25 percent of the variance in financial variables such as net worth, loans, deposits and bank leverage, and relatively less of the variance in other macroeconomic variables.
-Labor supply shocks explains more than 20 percent of the variance in consumption, output, inflation and hours, but the effects on the variance of other quantities are relatively small.
-Nonhousing technology shocks explains a large portion of the variance in consumption, nonresidential investment, output and inflation, between 13 and 45 percent, implying that the non-housing technology shocks are critical to the business cycle fluctuations along the lines of the literature such as Kydland and Prescott (1982), King and Rebelo (1999), Smets and Wouters (2007).
+In particular, LTV shocks explain more than 30 percent of the variance in financial variables, and relatively less of the variance in nonresidential investment, inflation and hours, between 9 and 17 percent roughly.
+Labor supply shocks explains more than one-fifth of the variance in consumption, output, inflation, hours, but the effects on the variance in housing quantities are relatively small.
+Non-housing technology